akastrmix/Ultimate-Weapons/README.md

 ```
 "minecraft:custom_data":"{uws_effects:{<effect_name>:{key1:value,key2:value,...}}}"
 ```
 The `<effect_name>` refers to the effect that will apply to this item; in this case, it is the effect that the UWS item is associated with.
-You can customize it by editing the `value` of a given key in this tag.
-Once you're done, activate the command block to receive the customized version of the target UWS item.
+You can customize it by editing the `value` of specific fields in the object.
+Visit [this page](https://github.com/akastrmix/Ultimate-Weapons/wiki/Effects) for a complete list of customizable fields for all effects.

+Once you've finished editing, activate the command block to receive the customized version of the target UWS item.
 <br><br>
 - **In Modifier block:** Inside this block, look for the this data:
 ```
 "minecraft:set_custom_data","tag":"{uws_effects:{<effect_name>:{key1:value,key2:value,...}}}"
 ```
 This is similar to above.
-Modify the `value` of a key in the tag, then activate it to apply the changes to your held item's effect.
+Modify the `value` of a given field in the object, then activate it to apply the changes to your held item's effect.
 This also ensures the item gains the necessary trigger to activate the effect.
 <br><br>
 > [!NOTE]
 > Customization will only work if all arguments of the effect are complete and correctly formatted.
 Missing or incorrectly formatted arguments could result in all values falling back to their default ones when triggering the effect.